BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 some better gear.
 The goal, personally, was to get the loot drops in-game to a point where I never felt tempted to open up Gibbed.

-This patch is set up to play nicely with FilterTool, and basically everything in here can be toggled on or off inside FilterTool as you'd hope, on an item-by-item basis.
-Basically every bullet point in the "Overview" section is its own "folder" once imported into FilterTool.
+The mod must be loaded into BLCMM, and nearly all of the mod can be toggled on or off inside BLCMM as you'd hope, on an item-by-item basis.
+Basically every bullet point in the "Overview" section is its own "folder" once imported.
+See the [Configuration](#configuration) section for the most obvious configuration areas.

 **NOTE:** A few mods are known to do some weird things in conjunction with this mod.
 See the "Compatibility" section below.  **BL2 Reborn** in